BrianDorado/basecamp-mentor-handbook/README.md

 ## Overview

- Basecamp is provided to students to help them set a pattern of accountability which will lead to success.
-Basecamp will replicate what the students will experience once they are attending DevMountain in person or online.
-We will cover HTML, CSS, JavaScript and even dip our toes in React and Node.
-We will also cover more basic things like picking a text editor and creating a usable file structure.
+ Basecamp is provided students to have them ready to hit the ground running come their first day of class at DevMountain.
+Basecamp will replicate what a student can expect once class does start.
+We will cover HTML, CSS, JavaScript, Computer Basics and even expose the students to Node and React so they can have a foundation come day one.

 As mentors to Basecamp students, you will be some of their first point-of-contact to all things at DevMountain.
-It is expected that you will meet with each student for 30 minutes a week for six weeks.
-This contact would ideally happen outside of your regular work/class.
+It is expected that you will meet with each of your assigned students for 30 minutes a week for six weeks or whenever they are accepted to DevMountain.
+This contact should be convenient for both you and the student.

 **Please keep all meetings professional**

-## Helpful Tools
+## Helpful Tools for Meetings

 There are a number of tools you can use to meet with your students.
 Here is a small list of what we recommend: